-UNDERGRADUATE AND GRADUATE COURSE DESCRIPTIONS
+COURSE DESCRIPTIONS

 Not all courses are offered every semester or even every year.
-Check with the site registrar for the current course schedule.
+Check with the registrar's office for the current course schedule.
 Unless indicated otherwise, all classes are 3-credit hours.
 PIU also offers some courses online (Distance Education) and/or in a hybrid format (partially on-site and partially online) by some of our regular PIU faculty members each semester.
 These are posted on each semester's course schedule for your convenience.
 Note: Students are strongly encouraged to take their 100 and 200 level courses before their 300 and 400 level courses.